Debate:

 Builds Confidence

-Speaking in front of peers develops public speaking and self-assurance.
+Speaking in front of peers develops public speaking skills and self-assurance.
+Repeated participation helps students express ideas confidently and handle differing opinions calmly.

 Encourages Perspective-Taking